JunyiYe/MarginTraderLLM/README.md

 # Adaptive and Explainable Margin Trading via LLM and RL

+We introduce the source code of our paper "Adaptive and Explainable Margin Trading via Large Language Models on Portfolio Management".
 ![Adaptive and Explainable Margin Trading via LLM and RL](framework-finance-llm.jpg)

 ## Key Features